iamNoah1/Asp.NetCoreAutomatedTestTraining/readme.md

 * Implement your test cases.
 You will have to mock stuff, the recommendation is to use Moq as mocking framework.

 ### Step 5
 I hope you had no trouble with the last tasks.
 It was a little bit tricky to test the controller regarding the dependencies to the service and the validator right?
 Check my solution and compare it yours.
+At this point we are prett much done with unit testing.
+You think about unit testing the service class, but it does not contain any logic.
+It pretty stupid and acts only as a proxy for persistence.
+The last tasks were the most tricky ones, so for the last step we will do something really ease.
+We make use of the test coverage and refactor some parts of the code without having to fear of breaking anything.

+Tasks:
+* In the UserController there is some code duplication regarding error responses.
+Remove that code duplication.